The Cyclades · Milos

 South coast

-The reason you came.
+The day you build the trip around.
 A full-day catamaran or wooden-caïque tour around the south coast to the sea-caves at Kleftiko.
-Book a small boat (under 12 pax), not a big-boat tour — the caves are tight, the day is intimate or it isn't.
+Book a small boat (under 12 pax), not a big-boat tour; the caves are tight, and the day is intimate or it isn't.
 We send people to Polco Sailing: a 12-passenger catamaran out of Adamas, Kleftiko and the Sykia cave, lunch and the dinghy-into-the-caves bit included, ministry-licensed.
 From around €170 per person.
 Excellent Yachting and Thalassitra run good versions too.

 Book a week ahead